John Laing Group: History

 In December 2006, John Laing plc was acquired by the private equity arm of Henderson Group.
-The Laing Rail division - operators of Chiltern Railways and London Overground (with MTR Corporation), and holders of a stake in the open-access railway operator Wrexham & Shropshire - was put up for sale by in September 2007.
-The division was purchased by German rail operator Deutsche Bahn in January 2008.
+During June 2007, a 50:50 joint venture between Laing Rail and MTR Corporation, London Overground Rail Operations, was awarded the London Overground concession.
+Several months later, the Laing Rail division, which by then operated Chiltern Railways and (jointly) London Overground, as well as held a stake in Wrexham & Shropshire, was put up for sale; the division was purchased by German rail operator Deutsche Bahn in January 2008.

-In June 2008, John Laing formed a consortium with Hitachi and Barclays Private Equity called Agility Trains to bid for the contract to design, manufacture, and maintain a fleet of long-distance trains for the Intercity Express Programme.
-The bid was successful and the contract was awarded to the consortium on the 12 February 2009.
-The company established the John Laing Infrastructure Fund in 2010 in a £270 million public launch.
-Then in October 2013, the company sold its facilities management business to Carillion.
-Olivier Brousse was appointed as Chief Executive in March 2014.
+In June 2008, John Laing in a joint venture with Hitachi and Barclays Private Equity formed Agility Trains to bid for the contract to design, manufacture, and maintenance of a fleet of long-distance trains for the Intercity Express Programme.
+The bid was successful, leading to a £4.5bn contract for new trains for both Greater Western and InterCity East Coast franchises being finalised in mid 2012.
+The company established the John Laing Infrastructure Fund in 2010 in a £270 million public launch; this entity focuses on the day-to-day operations of completed infrastructure.
+During October 2013, the company sold its facilities management business to Carillion.

+In March 2014, Olivier Brousse was appointed as Chief Executive; he avidly pursued further PPPs for infrastructure delivery and management services.
 The John Laing Environmental Fund was established in 2014 in a £174 million public launch.
 In February 2015, the company became listed on the London Stock Exchange again.

-In September 2018, John Laing sold the John Laing Infrastructure Fund Ltd. to Dalmore Capital and Equitix Investment Management.
+During September 2018, John Laing sold John Laing Infrastructure Fund Ltd. to Dalmore Capital and Equitix Investment Management.
 In June 2019, John Laing sold the Investment Advisory Agreement between John Laing Capital Management Ltd. and John Laing Environmental Fund Ltd. to Foresight Group CI Ltd.

-On 19 May 2021, Private equity firm KKR said it has agreed to buy British infrastructure investor John Laing Group in a deal valued at about £2 billion ($2.84 billion).
-John Laing confirmed that it would unanimously recommend to shareholders to back the deal, whose terms it considered to be fair and reasonable.
-The transaction was approved by the court in September 2021.
+In May 2021, KKR announced that it has agreed terms to purchase John Laing Group in a deal valued at about £2 billion.
+John Laing confirmed that it would unanimously recommend that its shareholders back the deal and that it considered the terms of the acquisition to be fair and reasonable.
+In September 2021 the transaction was completed.

-Operations

-John Laing is a globally-active investor and asset manager, principally for public sector projects that require private finance.
-The group has offices in Europe, North America, Latin America and Asia Pacific and invests in transport (including road, rail, rolling stock and bridges), social infrastructure (including leisure, healthcare and criminal justice) and renewable energy (including on and offshore solar and wind).
-The group divides its operations into three areas:

-Primary Investment - Sourcing, bidding for and winning greenfield infrastructure projects.

-Secondary Investment - Holding operational infrastructure investments, mainly from its own primary investments.

-Asset Management - Asset Management services to both the primary and secondary investment portfolios.
-Asset management skills include: value enhancement; project delivery during the construction phase; technical input; and managed services through Management Services Agreements.